Providing refuge for persecuted writers and artists

 Don’t Go to the Reception with Friends of the Groom! by Reza Daneshvar, 2006.
 A drive into the countryside beyond Paris turns surreal in “Don’t Go to the Reception with Friends of the Groom!” a mischievously disorienting fantasia that mirrors the immigrant’s sense of dislocation.
 With serio-comic intensity, Reza Daneshvar gives us the inherent absurdity of the exile trying to negotiate another culture’s darkest recesses.

 ICOA provides refuge in Ithaca, New York, for writers and artists whose works are suppressed, whose lives are threatened, whose cultures are vanishing, and whose languages are endangered.
 We also advocate for human rights and freedom of expression.
-ICOA is part of theInternational Cities of Refuge Network (ICORN).
+ICOA is an all-volunteer project of the Center for Transformative Action and a member of theInternational Cities of Refuge Network.

 How can I help?